Free Kitchen Hacks eBook

 All in all, it should only take about 4-6 minutes for your egg rolls to full cook to crispy perfection.

-If you’re cooking these peach cobbler egg rolls in the air fryer instead of deep-frying, preheat your air fryer to 400°F and use oil spray to lightly coat your egg roll in oil.
+If you’re cooking these peach cobbler egg rolls in the air fryer instead of deep-frying, use oil spray to lightly coat your egg rolls in oil.

 I find the best way to remove your dessert egg rolls from the hot oil is with a sieve or a skimmer.
 Just scoop them up one at a time and transfer them to a stack of 2 or 3 paper towels to soak up excess oil.